dankmrt/RLHomework4/README.md

 # FOLLOWING THE WAYPOINTS

-In order execute the corrects waypoints go to the config folder of the rl_fra2mo_description package and change the strategy in "path" and then run
+In order execute the corrects waypoints go to the config folder of the rl_fra2mo_description package and change the strategy in "path" in the waypoints.yaml file and then run
 ```bash
 colcon build